Alfa Junior Review & Buying Guide 2024 | Electrifying

 Interior, Design/Styling and Technology

-You can feel that this is a fairly compact car in the Alfa.
-Our test car had no sunroof and felt a touch dark with its dark, part-Alcantara upholstery, although the red contrast stitching all over the place lifts things noticeable, and I absolutely love the slim-rimmed, Alcantara steering wheel; It’s just so tactile and gorgeous, and is one of the key things that makes the Junior Veloce a delight to drive.
+You can feel that the Alfa is a fairly compact car, when you're sat inside.
+Our test car had no sunroof and felt a touch dark with its charcoal-coloured, part-Alcantara upholstery, although the red contrast stitching all over the place lifts things noticeable, and I absolutely love the slim-rimmed, Alcantara steering wheel; It’s just so tactile and gorgeous, and is one of the key things that makes the Junior Veloce a delight to drive.

 The touchscreen system is perfectly decent.
 The nav map graphics are a bit grainy, but you can access all the system functions easily by prodding through to the ‘application drawer’, and you’ve also got wireless Apple CarPlay and Android Auto, over-the-air software updates, and much-improved journey-routing that can factor in charging stops.